contentascode/docsmith/README.md

  - ```docsmith init```: Or ```docsmith init <template>``` like ```docsmith init blog```, ```docsmith init doc``` or ```docsmith init wiki```.
  - ```docsmith install``` : in a repo would read content.yml and create package.json, metalsmith.json and docker-compose.json and run necessary installations (npm install,...).
+ - ```docsmith install``` : in a repo would read content.yml and create package.json, metalsmith.json and docker-compose.json and run necessary installations (npm install,...).
+ - ```docsmith install validator``` : Install default plugin suite in validator (linkchecker) or the one specified in the docsmith.yml file.
+ - ```docsmith install validator styleguide```: Install specific plugin (and updates the yml file)

  - ```docsmith build```: Build the content locally.
  - ```docsmith serve```: Serve the content locally.
 (Should probably open a console and allow to `pull`,`update` or `pull` within it)